augustohernandez/Satellite_Base_Station_C/README.md

 # Satellite_Base_Station_C

-## Final project of the Operating System subject of the Bachelor's Degree in Telecommunications Technology and Services Engineering (UOC).
+## Final project-Operative Systems: Bachelor's Degree in Telecommunications Technology and Services Engineering (UOC).

 In this practice we will assume that we have a base station and a satellite running the GNU / Linux operating system and that want to exchange telemetry data over a radio link using the TCP / IP protocol stack.